-The model uses general tax revenues adjusted for one-time or non-recurring items plus certain investment income and miscellaneous revenues ("DAAC Revenues").
-These revenue items are contained in the State's Comprehensive Annual Financial Report.
-The Office of State Budget and Management ("OSBM") has been consulted to provide actual projections through FY 2029.
-See Appendix A for more details on the specific revenue items utilized by the model and the revenue projections utilized throughout the model horizon.
+The model uses general tax revenues adjusted for one-time or non-recurring items, statutory transfers to the Savings Reserve Fund ("Rainy Day Fund") plus certain investment income and miscellaneous revenues ("DAAC Revenues").
+The Office of State Budget and Management ("OSBM") has been consulted to provide actual projections through FY 2030.
+See Appendix B for more details on the specific revenue items utilized by the model and the revenue projections utilized throughout the model horizon.